Simplify X 6 X 3

 Understanding the Basics: Order of Operations

 Before we tackle "x 6 x 3," let's briefly review the order of operations, often remembered by the acronym PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction).
+Think about it: in our case, we have only multiplication, so the order doesn't matter.
 This dictates the sequence in which we perform calculations within an expression.
-In our case, we have only multiplication, so the order doesn't matter.
-However, understanding PEMDAS is crucial for more complex equations.
+Still, understanding PEMDAS is crucial for more complex equations.

 Simplifying x 6 x 3: The Straightforward Approach